 Our Itinerary In Short

-Day 2: From Apollo Beach to Warrnambool – Wildlife, a lighthouses & the most famous of all stops
+Second Day: From Apollo Beach to Warrnambool – Wildlife, lighthouses & the most famous of all stops

-For all my Australian post, check out the Australia Escape page!
+For all my Australian posts, check out the Australia Escape page!

 Our Great Ocean Road Drive – Day 1